Skip to main content

 <DataCaptureView context={this.dataCaptureContext} ref={this.viewRef}>

-Then create an instance of IdCaptureOverlay attached to the view:
+Then, add an instance of IdCaptureOverlay to the view:

 idCapture,